 Smoking drugs gives a quick onset of the effects as the fumes from the drugs are delivered into the lungs and in to the blood stream very quickly.

 - Never share a pipe, tube or spliff with someone with cold sores – this can spread the herpes virus.

-- Never share a glass pipe with someone who has crack, chapped or bleeding lips.
+- Never share a glass pipe with someone who has cracked, chapped or bleeding lips.
 This could result in the spread of BBVs

-- Aluminium foil brought in the shops tends to have thin layer of plastic on it, when smoked this can be carcinogenic.
+- Aluminium foil brought in the shops tends to have a thin layer of plastic on it and when smoked this can be carcinogenic.

-Booty Bumps is when drugs are inserted in the anus.
-Inside the anus is a thin layer of skin knows as the mucous (similar to up your nose) which allows for drugs to get passed through and into the blood stream.
+Booty Bumping is when drugs are inserted in the anus.
+Inside the anus is a thin layer of skin knows as the mucous (similar to up your nose) which allows for drugs to get passed through into the blood stream.